GBO has taken over coordination in full of the North Cotswold area of the Gloucestershire cull zone for 2017 and onwards.

 Highgrove and the Royals:

-“Last week we received a tip-off from a credible source that land owned by Prince Charles (Duchy of Cornwall) in Gloucestershire is signed up to the Wiltshire cull.
+The following has been copied from a post on our facebook page, written around the beginning of September: “Last week we received a tip-off from a credible source that land owned by Prince Charles (Duchy of Cornwall) in Gloucestershire is signed up to the Wiltshire cull.
 The information received was that it’s “not just Highgrove” meaning that smaller, fragmented bits of land with tenant farmers may also be included.
 If that land was signed up, what other areas near the Glos-Wilts border would also be involved?

 With experienced people living locally and having already started to sett-survey the southern areas of Gloucestershire at the end of last year’s cull in anticipation of future zones, we were straight on coordinating the area.
 Very soon reports were coming in that culling activity was being found South West of Tetbury, outside of the area initially thought to be the Wilts zone (including on land owned by Duchy of Cornwall).
 Activity was then found North East of Tetbury, again including land owned by Duchy of Cornwall.